-Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change

-Weather, which varies from day to day and seasonally throughout the year, is the condition of the atmosphere at a given place and time.
+Essential HS.E1U1.11 Crosscutting Concepts & Background Information for Educators Analyze and interpret data to determine how energy from the Sun affects weather patterns and climate.
+Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and Earth and space Plus (+) Standards HS+E are supporting standards designed to be used with the essential standards for students taking a high school earth and space (E) course.
+System Models; Energy and Matter; Structure and Function; Stability and Change Plus HS+E.E1U1.1Construct an explanation based on evidence for how the Sun's energy transfers between Earth's systems.Plus HS+E.E1U1.2Develop and use models to describe how variations in the flow of energy into and out of Earth's systems result in changes in climate.
+Background Information: Weather, which varies from day to day and seasonally throughout the year, is the condition of the atmosphere at a given place and time.
 Climate is longer term and location sensitive; it is the range of a region's weather over 1 year or many years, and, because it depends on latitude and geography, it varies from place to place.
-(186) The foundation for Earth's global climate system is the electromagnetic radiation from the sun as well as its reflection, absorption, storage, and redistribution among the atmosphere, ocean, and land systems and this energy's reradiation into space.
+4 (186) The foundation for Earth's global climate system is the electromagnetic radiation from the sun as well as its reflection, absorption, storage, and redistribution among the atmosphere, ocean, and land systems and this energy's reradiation into space.
 Climate change can occur when certain parts of Earth's systems are altered.
-Geological evidence indicates that past climate changes were either sudden changes caused by alterations in the atmosphere; longer term changes (e.g., ice ages) due to variations in solar output, Earth's orbit, or the orientation of its axis; or even more gradual atmospheric changes due to plants and other organisms that captured carbon dioxide and released oxygen.
+Geological evidence indicates that past climate changes were either sudden changes caused by Plus HS+E.E1U1.3 Analyze geoscience data and the results from global climate models to make evidence-based predictions of current rate and scale of global or regional climate changes. alterations in the atmosphere; longer term changes (e.g., ice ages) due to variations in solar output, Earth's orbit, or the orientation of its axis; or even more gradual atmospheric changes due to plants and other organisms that captured carbon dioxide and released oxygen.
 The time scales of these changes varied from a few to millions of years.
-(188)
+4 (188)